 Next, think hard about the look and feel.
-You can get by without a good design at first and redo it later, but remember that first impressions mean a lot and web readers are less forgiving than they were 10 years ago.
+You can get by without a good design at first and redo it later, but remember that first impressions mean a lot, especially in terms of angle and tone.
 If you don't grab people in a few seconds with a clear presentation, often they're gone.
-Pick your template carefully and modify it if you can.
+Pick your theme carefully and pay someone to modify it if needed.
 Pay or trade out services to get a distinctive logo or custom header.
 Otherwise your blog will say "me too" instead of "I'm unique."
 Just remember that most people view your blog on mobile now, so don't get analysis paralysis looking at all the desktop options and sidebars.
 Clean, fast, and simple is usually best these days.

 Then start writing good material and eventually publishing it.
 You may want to bank a lot of articles before you even launch to have a steady flow of content.
-Few people will be reading at this point, so don't risk a sophomore slump by putting down every great idea you've ever had into your first 10 posts in 10 days.
+Few people will be reading at this point though, so don't risk a sophomore slump by putting down every great idea you've ever had into your first 10 posts in 10 days.
 Start with one post a week, two tops.
 (Google won't index you any faster even if you write every hour.)
 Vary the length and subject matter.
 Then spread the word.

 Stage 1 growth strategies:

 At this stage there should be few or zero ads on your site.
 Until you are receiving hundreds of visitors per day, earnings will be too minuscule to make it worth it to muck up your site with advertising.
-Exceptions are affiliate ads that are a perfect match (Vegas hotel banners on a blog about Las Vegas), ads for your own products, and possibly Adsense ads in unobtrusive places, like at the end of each post, if you're really that desperate for beer money.
+Exceptions are affiliate ads that are a perfect match (Vegas hotel banners on a blog about Las Vegas), ads for your own products if you have any, and possibly Adsense ads in unobtrusive places, like at the end of each post, if you're really that desperate for beer money.
 Keep in mind though, many ad clicks result in the visitor leaving your site and not coming back, plus the ads will slow down the page load time.
 Can you afford that now?

 Somewhere between your 4th and 12th month anniversary though, you'll start to see your search engine traffic rise.
 A few hits at first, then dozens, then hundreds per week.
-This is a beautiful thing because it means you're not bugging people to come read your writing: they're voluntarily finding you on their own—they're already interested in your subject matter.
+This is a beautiful thing because it means you're not bugging people to come read your writing: they're voluntarily finding you on their own---they're already interested in your subject matter.
 They're showing up without you begging them to come.

 Make them want to come back!
 Answer their questions, give good advice, and then ask them to subscribe without covering up what they want to read with an immediate pop-up.
-(You can ask them to follow you on social media too, but believe me, one more RSS subscriber is more valuable than 50 new Twitter followers, both for readership traffic and future revenue.)
+(You can ask them to follow you on social media too, but one more e-mail subscriber is more valuable than 50 new Twitter followers, both for readership traffic and future revenue.)

 Stage 2 growth strategies:

-- Be sure to install and use some kind of SEO pack plug-in that allows you to control metatags.
+Be sure to install and use some kind of SEO plug-in that allows you to control metatags for every post.

 Stage 3 growth strategies:

-- Analyze traffic statistics to see what's working, what's not.
+Analyze traffic statistics to see what's working, what's not.
 Do more of what's working.

 Now you can relax a little on the promotion side and look more at the big picture on the content side.
 You may be able to post longer pieces because you have real fans who read every word.
-You may be able to veer off from your niche a bit more, and just generally be more creative with what you write.
-You can stop worrying so much about "feeding the beast" with catchy linkbait titles and concentrate more on creating work that really matters, writing that deserves a big audience and will get it—because people know you and trust you.
+You may be able to veer off from your niche a bit more and just generally be more creative with what you write.
+You can stop worrying so much about "feeding the beast" with catchy linkbait posts and listicles.
+You can concentrate more on creating work that really matters, writing that deserves a big audience and will get it---because people know you and trust you.

 Stage 4 growth strategies:

-- Set goals and analyze what's required to get to the next level: design, content, revenue, and offline media.
+Set goals and analyze what's required to get to the next level: content, revenue, and offline media.

-- Go to conferences and find other way to meet power players in your niche face-to-face.
+Go to conferences and find other ways to meet power players in your niche face-to-face.

-- Raise your offline media profile: book publishing, speaking, interviews, etc.
+Raise your offline media profile: book publishing, speaking, interviews, expert article quotes, etc.

-- Consider hiring additional writers or virtual assistants to scale up without working more hours.
+Consider hiring additional writers or virtual assistants to scale up without working more hours.